odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

 :ref:`constraints <howto/rdtraining/constraints>`.
 However, our user interface is still a bit rough.
 We would like to add some colors in the list views or make some fields and buttons disappear conditionally.
-For example, the 'Sold' and 'Cancel' button should disappear when the property is sold or canceled since it is not allowed to change the status in this case.
+For example, the 'Sold' and 'Cancel' button should disappear when the property is sold or canceled since it is not allowed to change the state in this case.

 This chapter covers a very small subset of what can be done in the views.
 Do not hesitate to read the reference documentation for a more complete insight.